 Hide wear and tear

 Ordinary wear and tear is quite common in rental properties, due to the frequent turnover of tenants.
-To keep your property looking fresh for new tenants, it’s important that the décor covers as much wear and tear as possible.
-The right neutral tones can hugely help with this – for instance, a dark grey carpet won’t show up as many stains as a cream one, but remains inoffensive.
+To keep your home interior looking fresh for new tenants, it’s important that the décor covers as much wear and tear as possible.
+The right neutral tones can hugely help with this.
+A dark grey carpet won’t show up as many stains as a cream one for example, but remains inoffensive.
 Our interior designers recommend this simple yet, delicate architectural Casellario Monocromo rug.

-In areas that are generally used more than others (such as the hallway and kitchen), think about choosing a darker toned palette, leaving pale shades to the living room and bedrooms.
+In areas that are generally used more than others (such as the hallway and kitchen), focus on choosing a darker toned palette.
+You can leave pale shades to the living room and bedrooms.

 As you can see, there are many reasons why choosing neutral shades for your rental properties is your best bet – get decorating!